 Landec has entered into employment agreements with certain key employees.
 These agreements provide for these employees to receive incentive bonuses based on the financial performance of certain divisions in addition to their annual base salaries.
-Certain key employees also receive minimum bonuses.
-The accrued incentive bonuses amounted to \$125,000 at January 30, 2000.
+Certain key employees also receive minimum bonuses for their second year assuming continued employment.
+The accrued incentive bonuses amounted to \$146,000 at July 30, 2000.

-16. RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS

 Apio provides harvesting, packing, cooling and distributing services for a member of management and purchases produce from that individual.
-Revenues, cost of product sales and the resulting payable are shown separately in the accompanying financial statements as of January 30, 2000 and for the period then ended.
+Revenues, cost of product sales and the resulting payable are shown separately in the accompanying financial statements as of July 30, 2000 and for the period then ended.

 On November 1, 1998, Landec loaned an officer of Intellicoat Corporation \$500,000 in cash in exchange for a promissory note.
 Interest accrued at 7.5% per annum.
-On July 31, 1999 the balance of principal and accrued interest were offset by an earn-out provision related to the acquisition of Fielder's Choice by Landec.
-The resulting principal balance and accrued interest at January 30, 2000 of \$143,000, is due and payable on July 31, 2000.
+On July 31, 1999 the balance of principal and accrued interest were offset by an earn-out provision related to the acquisition of Fielder's Choice Direct by Intellicoat.
+The resulting principal balance and accrued interest at July 30, 2000 of \$148,000, is due and payable on July 31, 2001.